 The duties of the team shall include the development, review, and update of the District-wide Safety and Emergency Management Plan in compliance with Commissioner of Education Regulation 155.17.
-The District-wide Safety Team should meet regularly throughout the year to conduct the following business:
+The District Safety Team should meet regularly throughout the year to conduct the following business:

 - 1. Assess and review the District-wide Safety and Emergency Management Plan annually. - 2.
 Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols. - 3.
-Plan and/or advise on the conduction of training sessions as necessary. - 4.
+Conduct training sessions as necessary. - 4.
 Meet with, oversee, and help guide the Building-level Emergency Response Teams at each school as necessary. - 5.
 Meet as needed with the District's Emergency Management Consultant to review protocols and procedures as well as receive training and instruction. - 6.
-Ensure that Building Level Teams meet with local government and emergency service organization officials to develop procedures for obtaining guidance and for emergency situations that exceed the expertise and/or resources of the District.
-These procedures may then be reported to and incorporated into the District's Emergency Management Plan. - 7.
+Meet with local government and emergency service organization officials to develop procedures for obtaining guidance and for emergency situations that exceed the expertise and/or resources of the District.
+These procedures may then be incorporated into the District's Emergency Management Plan. - 7.
 Conduct all other business as deemed necessary.